Are Sippy Cups “Bad?”

 If we had to choose, we would recommend parents pick a short soft-spout sippy cup so that it doesn’t sit too far in on baby’s tongue and it’s a similar texture to a silicone straw!
 Parents can also consider finding a cup with a longer soft straw that sits further in on baby’s tongue so that they can use a suckling pattern to get the liquid out.
 Those can help get baby closer to drinking from a shorter straw!

-Introduce straw and open cups around 6 months of age and practice, practice, practice!
-It should get easier over time as baby approaches their first birthday.
-If you’re noticing that your little one is nearing the age of bottle weaning (12-15 months of age) and is not able to transition to a straw cup, reaching out to a feeding specialist for some guidance can be beneficial.
+Cup drinking should get easier over time as baby approaches their first birthday.
+If you’re noticing that your little one is nearing the age of bottle weaning (12-15 months of age) and is not able to transition away from a bottle to a straw cup, reaching out to a feeding specialist for some guidance can be beneficial.
 The transition from bottle to straw cup is usually gradual and slow, so give your little one time.
 Help is out there if you need it!

 We also understand there are scenarios where a travel cup that prioritizes “spill-proof” is needed (car rides, trips, errands, play dates, etc).
 Your first thought may be to go to a sippy cup, but you don’t need to!